BIDS/repro-case-studies/case-studies/khinsen.md

 A published example of the workflow described below can be consulted in the form of two code/data packages ([package 1](https://dx.doi.org/10.6084/m9.figshare.808594), [package 2](https://dx.doi.org/10.6084/m9.figshare.808595)) and the [article](http://dx.doi.org/10.1063/1.4823996) describing the study.

-The workflow diagram is actually mainly a dataflow graph (left part) with attached workflow information.
+The workflow diagram is actually a dataflow graph with attached workflow information.
 Compared to most approaches to workflow, which place the tools (workflow manager, software packages, Web services, ...) in the center of attention, the approach I describe here focuses on the data and on the way scientists interact with the data.
 The workflow below is not about "getting a job done" but about "developping and fine-tuning a scientific model".

-There are two ways to classify the data in the diagram.
-The first is "human input" (green background") vs. "computed data" (blue background).
-The second, more pragmatic than fundamental, is "code" (rectangles) vs. "passive data" (rounded boxes).
+The dataflow graph shows code in rectangles, and "passive" data in rounded boxes.
+Code consists of a small number of Python scripts, of which four are shown in the diagram.
+Data flows from top to bottom, as shown by the arrows, starting with the MD trajectory that is the overall input, and ending in plots showing computed quantities.
+The three rounded boxes labelled "computed results" are intermediate results, computed by Python scripts 1 and 2 and consumed by Python scripts 3 and 4.

+From the point of view of workflow management and reproducibility, the most important distinction among the data items is "human input" (solid outline) vs. "computed data" (dotted outline).
 It's the human input that represents the scientific model, and thus the main output of this workflow.
-It consists of code (Python scripts and Python libraries) and numerical parameters, though that distinction is rather arbitrary: every parameter could also be a line in a script.
-Computed data includes the plots that go into the journal article, but also intermediate results, which can be inspected by scientists who want to gain a better understanding of the method.
-The black arrows represent the flow of data into and out of the scripts.
+It consists of code (Python scripts 1 to 4) and numerical parameters (a single one in the diagram), though that distinction is rather arbitrary: every parameter could be turned into a line in a script.
+Computed data includes the plots that go into the journal article, but also intermediate results.
+In a fully reproducible workflow, the computed data need not be stored, because it can be recomputed at any time.
+Nevertheless, it is often preferable to store it explicitly, in particular if recomputation takes a long time.
+Stored computed data is also more readily available for exploration by scientists who want to gain a better understanding of the method.

-The workflow consists of the iterative refinement of the models and methods, i.e. the green-background human input.
-Their modification is indicated by the red circular arrows on the left of the Python scripts and parameters.
-The two key tools in the workflow are
+The workflow consists of the iterative refinement of the models and methods, which are emphasized by a gray background and a bold outline.
+The two key tools in processing the workflow are

  - a version control system such as [git](https://git-scm.com/) for keeping track of the changes
  - the [ActivePapers](http://www.activepapers.org/) dependency manager for coordinating the computations

 Correspondingly, the state of the project consists of

- - a repository under version control, which tracks the changes to the green items as the project advances
+ - a repository under version control, which tracks the changes to the items shown with a gray background as the project advances
  - an ActivePaper file, which stores the current state of all data items and the dependency graph

 There are two variants of a refinement step: adding a new script or parameter, and modifying existing scripts and parameters.
 The first kind, which extends the data flow graph, consists of the following user actions: